CenturyLinkCloud/mdw/readme.md

     -Xms512m -Xmx1024m -XX:MaxPermSize=256m
     ```

-0. Run
+8. Run
    - Right-click on the server and select Debug to start it up (this should automatically publish mdw-hub)
-     (Note: on Mac it's necessary to right-click on the mdw-hub project in Eclipse and manually add the 'web' folder to the root of the Deployment Assembly: Properties > Deployment Assembly.)
+   - (On Mac): Right-click on the mdw-hub project in Eclipse and manually add the 'web' folder to the root of the Deployment Assembly: Properties > Deployment Assembly.
    - Check MDWHub access:
      http://localhost:8080/mdw